 I am an educational researcher with a special interest in educational linguistics and educational assessment.
-Before joining Cambridge Assessment I carried out research in the fields of bilingualism and bidialectism focusing specifically on second language writing, second language teaching, language awareness, language ideologies and educational inequalities.
+Before joining Cambridge University Press and Assessment I carried out research in the fields of bilingualism and bidialectism focusing specifically on second language writing, second language teaching, language awareness, language ideologies and educational inequalities.

 Outside of work, I take part in a university initiative for promoting community languages (CRiCLE Network).
 I am also learning Spanish, and enjoy reading and travelling.